 - Your baby refuses to accept any table foods by 11 months.

 - Frequent gagging and/or vomiting that prevents them from eating or is due to subtle changes in texture.
+Get an entire guide to baby gagging that includes tips to overcome it.

 Enjoy this exciting time with your baby and talk to your child’s doctor if you are concerned about how they are progressing.
 Also, be sure to check out Common Mistakes Parents Make to cover all your bases with setting up good eating habits.
 If you are ready for the next steps in meal time see Feeding Schedule for 6-7 month olds.